16 April 2025

 and tells them, “I find nothing in him of cause.”

-Note in John, Jesus didn’t just answer Pontius with “If you say so,” but a statement of exactly what he means by “kingdom.”
+Note in John, Jesus didn’t just answer Pilate with “If you say so,” but a statement of exactly what he means by “kingdom.”
 Clearly he’s not talking about a political government, but a moral one.
 We follow King Jesus, not because we’ll get into serious legal trouble if we don’t, not because (as dark Christians gleefully claim) we’ll go to hell when we don’t.
 We follow Jesus ’cause he’s truth.
 Jn 14.6 ’Cause we love the Father and want access to him.
 And we can’t get to the Father any other way than via Jesus.

 Luke 23.4 KWL